 As app developers, we know how important it is that links route to your app and website correctly.
 We created Branch to solve the web-to-app routing problems at our previous mobile app startup, Kindred Prints.

 If this is your first time setting up Universal Links, I highly recommend setting them up with Branch.
 Using Branch will save you a bunch of time because we abstract away steps one and two of Apple’s three-step process leaving you to simply configure your Xcode project and Apple Developer account.

 To help with this onerous troubleshooting, I’d like to introduce Branch’s tool for validating your apple-app-site-association file.
 We call it the Universal Links Validator.

 The first version of this tool was created by Graham, a previous Branch employee.
 He understood the pain that developers were going through when conforming to Apple’s requirements of hosting the apple-app-site-association.
-Our version of the tool is largely built on his open-source framework, but takes a few more aspects of apple-app-site-association into consideration.
-We’ve also kept it open source, so you’re free to use it how you’d like or contribute to the repo.
+Our version of the tool is largely built on his open-source framework but takes a few more aspects of apple-app-site-association into consideration.

 Branch’s Site Validator for Universal Links builds upon knowledge gained from troubleshooting various setups from Jack’s 51 iOS 9 Apps that Support Universal Links.
 If a Universal Link worked on our iOS 9.2 devices, we went back to the tool to understand whether the apple-app-site-association file validated correctly or not.
 If it didn’t, we tried to understand why and made the tool validate it.
 During the process, we learned a lot about apple-app-site-association file configurations for Universal Links.